How Everett Works

 Syllabus

-Sociology 107B is the third course in the GISES sequence and focuses on project management and implementation in solidarity with a nonprofit organization partner.
-This course is designed to integrate the knowledge students have acquired in 30A and 107A, and empower them to implement their project with their partner organization in a way that advances social justice and sustainable development.
+Sociology 107B is the third course in the Digital Justice sequence and focuses on project management and implementation in solidarity and partnership with a community based or nonprofit organization.
+This course is designed to integrate the knowledge students have acquired in 30A and 107A, and provide structured lab time for them to implement their project with their partner organization in a way that advances social justice and sustainable development.

 Specific learning objects include:

-1. Learn necessary skills for successful project implementation including project management skills, distance collaboration and communication skills, monitoring and evaluation skills, and so forth.
+1. Practicing necessary skills for successful project implementation including project management skills, distance collaboration and communication skills, monitoring and evaluation skills, and so forth.

 SOCY196G